-Simple — “SPF 30,” says Dr. Katz.
+Simple: “SPF 30,” says Dr. Katz.
 “I tell my patients to apply it evenly all over until it vanishes.
-And for both UVA and UVB protection, it’s important to look for these three ingredients: Zinc Oxide, Titanium Dioxide and Avobenzone,” he says.
+And for both UVA and UVB protection, it’s important to look for these three ingredients: zinc oxide, titanium dioxide and avobenzone,” he says.

 Hey!
 Your makeup already has SPF in it, so that should have you covered, right?
 Wrong.
-“Don’t rely on makeup for the best source of SPF as it’s notoriously unreliable in terms of the level of protection.
-Plus, makeup isn’t always applied evenly and comes off easily — thus, decreasing optimal coverage.
-You want to wear sunscreen underneath your cosmetics and it actually provides a better base for your makeup application,” says Dr. Katz.
+“Don’t rely on makeup for the best source of SPF as it’s notoriously unreliable in terms of the level of protection,” says Dr. Katz.
+“Plus, makeup isn’t always applied evenly and comes off easily — thus, decreasing optimal coverage.
+You want to wear sunscreen underneath your foundation and it actually provides a better base for your makeup application.”

-He also recommends waiting a few minutes before applying your foundation, so as to allow your sun protection to set and really penetrate the skin!
+He also recommends waiting a few minutes before applying your foundation so as to allow your sun protection to set and really penetrate the skin.

 That depends.
 “If you’re sweating or swimming, I recommend that you reapply sunscreen every two to three hours, but if you’re not getting wet, it can last four to six hours,” says Dr. Katz.
-Now an answer to the question us beauty-lovers have been waiting for — how do you reapply SPF when you’re already wearing makeup?
+Now an answer to the question we have been waiting for — how do you reapply SPF when you’re already wearing makeup?

-“For maximum protection, sunscreen should be applied directly onto skin, underneath any makeup, other moisturizers or skincare products.
-You can put sunscreen on over your foundation, but ideally you would wash it all off and reapply — although, we know most women won’t really do that,” says Dr. Katz.
+“For maximum protection, sunscreen should be applied directly onto skin, underneath any makeup, other moisturizers or skin-care products.
+You can put sunscreen on over your foundation, but ideally you would wash it all off and reapply — although we know most women won’t really do that,” says Dr. Katz.
 Not unless we get to bring our whole beauty arsenal with us!